Robin is a former third grade teacher, has a Masters in Education, and has three children of her own.

 Best Books for Third Graders

-Our 9 year old is an avid reader; I have to force her to go to sleep at night because she is so engrossed in her books.
-Here are her top 10 favorite books:
+Our 9-year-old is an avid reader; I have to force her to go to sleep at night because she is so engrossed in her books.
+Here are her top 11 favorite books:

-- - this is our daughter's favorite book and author.
+- Dragon Rider by Cornelia Funke: This is our daughter's favorite book and author.
 It is about a young dragon who must save his kind by finding the ring of heaven with the help of mythical creatures and a young boy.
 She has also read a second book by Cornelia Funke, Inkspell.
 However, Dragon Rider remains her favorite.
-Dragon Rider by Cornelia Funke

-- So Be It by Sarah Weeks- a wonderful book about a young girls whose mother is mentally disabled and her way of always moving in the right direction.
+- So Be It by Sarah Weeks: This is a wonderful book about a young girl whose mother is mentally disabled and her way of always moving in the right direction.

-- The School of Good and Evil by Soman Chainani - a story of the schooling of the good and evil characters in fairy tails.
+- The School of Good and Evil by Soman Chainani: This is a story of the schooling of the good and evil characters in fairy tales.
 Our daughter can't put this book down right now, but it is a bit scary.

-- The Dork Diaries - in the style of Diary of a Wimpy Kid, not a favorite of mine, but our 9 year has read every book.
+- The Dork Diaries: These are written in the style of Diary of a Wimpy Kid, not a favorite of mine, but our 9-year-old has read every book.